Rep. George Santos

 • He joins Rep. Anthony D’Esposito (R-N.Y.), who is also from Long Island, and Rep. Nick Langworthy (R-N.Y.), the state GOP chair.
 Another, Rep. Brandon Williams (R-N.Y.), said in a statement later on Wednesday: “He must resign.”

-What caught our eye: The fourth member of the Long Island delegation, Rep. Andrew Garbarino (R-N.Y.), told Axios, “I can’t comment on because I’m on the Ethics investigation subcommittee.”
+What caught our eye: The fourth member of the Long Island delegation, Rep. Andrew Garbarino (R-N.Y.), told Axios, “I can’t comment on [Santos] because I’m on the Ethics investigation subcommittee.”

 • Two House Democrats filed a complaint against Santos to the Ethics Committee on Tuesday.